How Long Does It Take To Learn A New Job?

 Confident and proficient in a new job - How Long Does It Take To Learn A New Job

-Just set realistic expectations for yourself and your team from the outset.
+It’s important to have realistic goals for yourself and your team from the beginning.

 2. Create A Plan:

-– Who you’ll need to talk to, and
+Who do you need to talk to (people)

-Also, make sure your plan includes a way to measure your progress.
-This will help you and your manager know if you’re on track.
+It’s also important to track your progress.
+This helps you and your boss see if you’re on the right track.

-The plan should also have a contingency if you don’t meet the original expectations.
+If things don’t go exactly as planned, don’t worry!
+Your plan should also include what to do if you don’t meet the original expectations.

 3. Contingency Plan: